AlexxNB/track-commits-to-issue/README.md

 # track-commits-to-issue

-Github Action to load commits list from one repo and make the issue with list of changed files in other repo
+Github Action to load commits list from one repo and make the issue with list of changed files in your repo

 ## Why you may need it?